 Any student selecting a General subject must recognise the literacy demands of such subjects, not least in the External Assessment task.
-As such, Year 10 Essential English is not considered adequate preparation for some General subjects.
-If you study Year 10 Essential English, please discuss possible General subject choices with the relevant Learning Area Coordinators.
+As such, Year 10 Essential English is not considered adequate preparation for General subjects.
+Achieving a C standard or better in the study of English (EN02) in Year 10 is considered the minimum prerequisite to ensure adequate preparation to study a General subject in Year 11.
+If your child is studying Year 10 Essential English, please discuss possible General subject choices with the relevant Learning Area Coordinator before subject selection.